7 Tips to Tame Your Wild Appetite!

 Slow down and eat mindfully

 Eating food too quickly can reduce feelings of fullness and satisfaction, leading to overeating.10,11

 Conversely, slowing down and eating mindfully can reduce stress – and body weight.
 Chew food thoroughly and be mindful of the food you are eating.
 This encourages better digestion of food and allows the body to come to its natural point of fullness and satisfaction.

 One of the reasons that many practitioners, myself included, think we crave food and eat more is because we haven’t yet taken in enough of the essential vitamins and minerals AND the secondary nutrients that we derive from whole food complexes (such as health-supporting antioxidants, herbs, probiotics, and resistant starches).
 Many of us don’t get enough of these “little guys” that are so important for overall health and performance.

-Taking a multivitamin can certainly help, but taking a whole-food-based multi-nutrient that includes vegetables, berries, herbs, and medicinal mushrooms (such as Nuzest Quick Vita Kick multivitamin or Good Green Snack multivitamin bar) can help to not only cover your nutritional bases but also provide an array of nutrient complexes that can take your health to the next-level AND reduce your desire to overeat.
+Taking a multivitamin can certainly help, but taking a whole-food-based multi-nutrient that includes vegetables, berries, herbs, and medicinal mushrooms (such as the Nuzest Good Green Snack multivitamin bar) can help to not only cover your nutritional bases but also provide an array of nutrient complexes that can take your health to the next-level AND reduce your desire to overeat.